Plus, 5 Ways to Make it Wow in the Now

 2. Comatose Countertops

-Boring old countertops can really drag a bathroom down — and rounded, mega-mauve countertops like these are a telltale sign that your bathroom saw its heyday in the 1990s.
+Boring old countertops can really drag a bathroom down — and rounded, mega-mauve countertops like these are a telltale sign that your bathroom saw its heyday in the 1990s, you can get some new furniture and even find a Huge selection of home furniture too at bathroomsandmorestore.co.uk.

 The fix?
 Ditch the flat Formicas in favor of natural stone, engineered quartz or an up-to-date solid surface.
 Or, consider painting your countertops for a real budget-friendly solution.
 The key to modernizing your bathroom countertops is to focus on clean lines and earthy, neutral colors and textures.